fanlidublin/DaysInDublin/Daily_Proverb.md

 - Unless you try to do something beyond what you have already mastered you will never grow.
 Ralph Waldo Emerson

 - Failure is just practice for success.
 Unknown

+- Ask yourself, who do you want to be?
+Figure out for yourself what makes you happy, no matter how crazy it may sound to other people.
+Arnold Schwarzenegger